 We languished in the Jacuzzi.

 We watched a variety show, ate…did everything available nude for four days.
 After a while, DF stopped saying that she felt like she had forgotten something each time we left our room to go somewhere.
-Naked was now the norm.
+Nude was now the norm.

 Yup, a great vacation, carnuding a thousand miles and nude five days straight with little hindrance.